-This page contains frequently asked questions about safety and health representatives.
+This page contains frequently asked questions about health and safety representatives (HSRs).

 How often must I carry out an inspection?